 - Esmeralda Meza, Immigration Center for Women and Children, Los Angeles, California

 - Alexandra Pauley, Contra Costa County Office of the Public Defender

 - Tanya Sukhija, Equality Now, New York, New York

 - Chris McConkey, Los Angeles HIV Law and Policy Project (LA HLPP), Los Angeles, California

 There is a range of funding opportunities through postgraduate fellowships and government honors programs to support graduating law students, judicial clerks and public interest entrepreneurs seeking entry-level public interest opportunities.
-UCLA School of Law students have been very successful in securing these exceptionally competitive opportunities.
+Program students, as well as other School of Law students, have been very successful in securing these competitive funding opportunities.

-The School of Law’s Office of Public Interest Programs works very closely with students seeking to secure a postgraduate fellowship or honors program position.
+The School of Law’s Office of Public Interest Programs works closely with students seeking to secure such funding opportunities.

 Funding for Alumni in Public Interest

 The School of Law maintains a competitive Loan Repayment Assistance Program (LRAP) for graduates working in the public interest.
 Under the School’s LRAP, graduates can apply to have a portion – and in some cases – all of the debt service on loans they incurred while at the School of Law subject to a forgivable loan from the School.